reiinakano/reiinakano.github.io/_posts/2019-11-15-solving-probability.md

 **picture of transformer generating ()**

-This gives us a natural way to integrate our SymPy calculator into the decoding process of a transformer.
+This gives us a very natural way to integrate our SymPy calculator into the decoding process of a transformer.
+Intermediate steps are valid SymPy expressions, so we can simply wait for an `=` sign, take the expression before the `=` sign, and run it through `parse_expr`.
+SymPy's string output is appended to "output so far", and is used by the decoder to figure out the next steps.
+The animation below illustrates the decoding process.

+**animated gif**

+To use a human metaphor, this is akin to a student punching keys into a calculator, writing down the result, and figuring out next steps, taking into account the calculator's output.

+### Training with an external symbolic solver

+Decoding is very natural, but how do we *train* the network?

+Again, let's review how a seq2seq transformer is usually trained.

 ## Results